Rescan updated directories

 [joel@manjaro ~]$ time ./purge_non_existing_images.sh

-#7 Updated by Tobias Ellinghaus almost 4 years ago
+#7 Updated by Tobias Ellinghaus about 4 years ago

 - % Done changed from 0 to 20